Eileen Gray: Education

 In 1902, Gray moved to Paris with Kathleen Bruce and Jessie Gavin.
 They enrolled at the Académie Colarossi, an art school popular with foreign students, but soon switched to the Académie Julian.

 In 1905, Gray returned to London to be with her ill mother.
 For the next two years, she studied lacquering with Dean Charles before returning to Paris.
 When she returned to Paris, Gray purchased a flat in the rue Bonaparte, and began training with Seizo Sugawara.
-Sugawara was from Jahoji, a village in northern Japan famous for its lacquer work, and he was in Paris to restore the lacquer pieces Japan had sent to the Exposition Universale.
+Sugawara trained at Kawaseya, a lacquerware and woodworking workshop in Sakata, northern Japan. and he was in Paris to restore the lacquer pieces Japan had sent to the Exposition Universale.
 Gray was so dedicated to learning the trade that she suffered the so-called lacquer disease, a painful rash on her hands, but that did not stop her from working.

 In 1910, Gray opened a lacquer workshop with Sugawara.
 By 1912, she was producing pieces to commission for some of Paris's richest clients.

 Gray served as an ambulance driver at the beginning of World War I before returning to England to wait out the war with Sugawara.